Skip to content

 Cordoba is one of the magnificent cities in Spain that holds so much Spanish history within its borders.
 It happens to be home to the impressive religious structure that is the Great Mosque of Cordoba.

-Today, this structure rather serves as a Roman Catholic Cathedral.
+Today, this structure instead serves as a Roman Catholic Cathedral.
 This transformation happened when the rule of Spain changed from Muslim to Christian in the 13th century.
 Thus, you can see the addition of some architectural features.
 Yet, the Islamic features of the structure remain intact.
 You can take your time exploring the insides of this enormous structure.

 2- Alhambra Palace – Granada